KionoKitse/OwlBuddy/readme.md

  * Afterwards the Arduino goes to sleep

 ### Notebook
  * Battery source Li-Po, Li-ion, or Ni-Mh.
 Ni-Mh has a similar capacity to Li-ion and weight isn't an issue.
 I already have these batteries and a simple USB charger for them.
-Size is a little big but it can fit ore or less.
+Size is a little big but it can fit more or less.

+ * Sum of squares function that seems to work well https://www.thoughtco.com/sum-of-squares-formula-shortcut-3126266
  * Direct control of mini stepper motor			https://www.youtube.com/watch?v=MaByP2w_vtA
  * Idea for slip ring power for LED strobe		https://gizmoplans.com/product/wind-turbine-slip-rings/
  * Interesting page on li-po charging			https://electronics-project-hub.com/arduino-lithium-ion-battery-charger/